vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

 Internal Portal Links
 ^^^^^^^^^^^^^^^^^^^^^

-Most of the organization have one internal portals which serves has a one-stop links to every possible portal link.
+Most of the organizations have one internal portals which serves has a one-stop links to every possible portal link.
 This could also result in some internal range exposure.

 ..
 Todo :: Write the script for grep and printing host and IP address and combine it with DNS Enumeration.